spack/spack-tutorial/tutorial_packaging.rst

 The ``mpileaks`` source code is available in a tarball in the software's repository (https://github.com/LLNL/mpileaks).
-Spack will look at the contents of the tarball and generate a package when we run ``spack create`` with the URL:
+Spack will look at the contents of the tarball and generate a package when we run the create command with a URL.
+We are also going to provide a a unique name for the package to ensure it doesn't get confused with the built-in package that already exists in the build cache.

+Enter the following command:

 .. literalinclude:: outputs/packaging/create.out
    :language: console